-U.S. Postal Service, Facing Attacks By Donald Trump, Arrested His Former Campaign Adviser Steve Bannon
+US Postal Service, Facing Attacks By Donald Trump, Arrested His Former Campaign Adviser Steve Bannon

 — The Recount (@therecount) August 20, 2020

-Prior to Bannon’s detainment, Trump had come under sharp criticism for what opponents saw as attempts to undermine the post office and hinder its ability to allowing votes by mail in the November election — charges that he has denied.
-He has repeatedly claimed that the election would not be legitimate if states were allowed to widely expand this form of voting, though opponents say he has not offered any evidence to back his claims that that prior evidence shows that mail-in balloting is safe.
+Prior to Bannon’s detainment, Trump had come under sharp criticism for what opponents saw as attempts to undermine the post office and hinder its ability to allow voting by mail in the November election — charges that he has denied.
+He has repeatedly claimed that the election would not be legitimate if states were allowed to widely expand this form of voting, though opponents say he has not offered any evidence to back his claims, and that prior evidence shows that mail-in balloting is safe.

-As The Inquisitr reported, Bannon was arrested Thursday while aboard a 150-foot yacht off the coast of California, an operation that involved not only postal service investigators but also the U.S. Coast Guard.

 Trump distanced himself from Bannon on Thursday, saying he did not approve of the private fundraiser to build a wall along the U.S.-Mexico border and had no involvement in the campaign that led to Bannon facing charges.